The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Very few travelers know about Selirong Island.
 In fact, many Bruneians are unaware of it!
 Selirong Island (Palau Selirong in Malay) sits in the Brunei Bay, just beside the newly-built Temburong Bridge (the largest in Southeast Asia).
 If you want to immerse yourself in nature, this is the perfect hidden gem.
 You’ll have the place all to yourself, with the chance to encounter large reptiles, proboscis monkeys and other wildlife, including the rare colugo!

 The Selirong Island Mangrove Tour lasts longer and is more engaging than the more well-known, Brunei River Mangrove Tour.
 At Selirong, you’ll walk on a paved pathway through the forest and your guide will spend more time navigating the water.
-The best way to visit Selirong Island is through a guided tour.
-If you’re interested, see the tour below.
-It’s organized by Viator and run by locals.
+The best way to visit Selirong Island is via guided tour.
+But since Selirong is not well-known yet, it can be difficult to find a tour online.
+You’ll likely need to ask your hotel or find a local tour agency in person, after you’ve arrived in BSB city.

 11) Explore Kuala Belait